List of Brigham Young University buildings: On-Campus Housing

-Foreign Language Student Residence (FLSR)
+Language Immersion Student Residence (LISR)

-Brigham Young University's Foreign Language Student Residence (FLSR) program was established in 1978 as a three-house off-campus residence center dedicated to the study of Russian and Italian.
+Brigham Young University's Language Immersion Student Residence (LISR) program was established in 1978 as a three-house off-campus residence center dedicated to the study of Russian and Italian.
 Due to the success of these houses, the program expanded from three houses to one specially designed complex in 1991.
-Today the FLSR consists of five buildings- four outer buildings with three floors each.
+Today the LISR consists of five buildings- four outer buildings with three floors each.
 These contain all of the male and female apartments for the program.
 The central building has rooms used for student activities, dinners, and Sunday church meetings.
 The on-campus complex consists of 25 individual apartments for men and women learning eleven different languages (depending on demand): Hebrew, Chinese, French, German, Italian, Japanese, Portuguese, Russian, Korean, and Spanish.
 Residents of these apartments agree to speak only their apartment's assigned language during the school year while in the apartment.
 Students are accompanied by a native resident throughout the year to enhance the experience.
-The Foreign Language Student Residence houses between 130 and 150 students per semester.
+The Language Immersion Student Residence houses between 130 and 150 students per semester.